 On Acquia Cloud, Varnish is configured with Grace mode, which enables serving items from the cache in cases where the web server is not responding.
 For more information, see Varnish Grace mode and Saint mode.

-To see how Varnish caching is working with your application, you can examine the Varnish caching headers sent with each page and item request.
+To determine how Varnish caching is working with your application, you can examine the Varnish caching headers sent with each page and item request.
 For more information, see Varnish headers.

 You cannot configure Varnish yourself.
 Acquia has configured the shared Varnish installation in a way we believe is optimal for most applications.
 If you are an Acquia Cloud Enterprise customer, and you have dedicated load balancers, custom Varnish configurations may be available through an Acquia Professional Services engagement.
 See Custom Varnish configuration for Acquia Cloud Enterprise applications and contact your Acquia account manager for more information.